jose8a/po/README.md

 * po -r
   - show all running projects (same as `tmux list-sessions`)

+* po -R
+  - show all projects in the RESTART list

 * po -s
   - save running sessions (in RESTART list) for quick restart later